yehudacohen/alchemy/alchemy-web/docs/providers/ai/vue-file.md

 # VueFile

-The VueFile resource lets you generate [Vue.js](https://vuejs.org/) components using AI models.
+The VueFile resource lets you generate [Vue.js](https://vuejs.org/) single-file components using AI models.

 # Minimal Example

-Creates a basic Vue component file with AI-generated code.
+Creates a basic Vue component file with the specified content.

 ```ts
 import { VueFile } from "alchemy/ai";